fbpx

 • High school diploma or equivalent, some college preferred.

-• Experience using personal computers utilizing a Microsoft Windows operating system, MSOffice Suite, and Internet Explorer.
+• Experience using personal computers utilizing a Microsoft Windows operating system, MSOffice Suite, and Google Chrome.

 • Experience writing comprehensive reports and observations.

-• Comprehensive knowledge and ability to use QuickBooks on Line or QuickBooks programs, and the skills to teach others the proper utilization of this software; or the ability to attain this knowledge in an expedient manner.
+• Strong comprehensive knowledge and ability to use QuickBooks Online, and the skills to teach others the proper utilization of this software.

-• Prior management experience, preferably in Lodge, food and beverage, or other hospitality-related environment.
+• Prior management experience, preferably in Lodge, food and beverage, or another hospitality-related environment.

 • Strong organizational and interpersonal communication skills.